• Skip to primary navigation

 I poured the warm treacle mixture into the bowl and combined the ingredients with a wooden spoon.
 In a small bowl I beat eggs and milk.
 I added it bit by bit to the bowl, mixing in well each time.

-I poured the mixture into the lined tin and baked it for 35 minutes.
-Once it was cool, I cut it into squares.
+Pour the mixture into the lined tin and bake it for 35 minutes.
+Once it is cool, cut it into squares.

 For the full recipe with measurements, head to the recipe card at the end of this post.